 On May 13, 1957, Billy Reay was named the new head coach of the Maple Leafs, replacing Howie Meeker.
 Reay did not qualify for the 1958 Stanley Cup playoffs and was fired 20 games into the 1958-59 season.
-He would eventually be hired by the Blackhawks in 1963, where he won 516 games, over 14 seasons, and took them to three Stanley Cup Finals.
+He was eventually hired by the Blackhawks in 1963, where he won 516 games over 14 seasons and took them to three Stanley Cup Finals.

-Gordie Howe was named winner of Hart Trophy as NHL’s MVP for the second straight year On May 13.
+Gordie Howe was named winner of the Hart Trophy as NHL’s MVP for the second straight year On May 13.
 1958.
 This was his fourth Hart win in his career, tying the record for most, at the time, set by former Bruins’ defenseman Eddie Shore.
 Howe won six Hart Trophies before he retired.
 Only Gretzky has more, with nine.

 The San Jose Sharks named Doug Wilson as their new general manager on May 13, 2003.
 Wilson still holds the job 18 years later.
 Only David Poile of the Nashville Predators, who was hired in 1997, has had a longer tenure as an NHL general manager.

 On May 13, 2009, Sidney Crosby and Alex Ovechkin concluded their first playoff series against each other.
-Crosby scores two goals and adds an assist in the Pittsburgh Penguins’ 6-2 win over the Capitals, in Game 7 of the Eastern Conference Semifinals.
+Crosby scored two goals and added an assist in the Pittsburgh Penguins’ 6-2 win over the Capitals in Game 7 of the Eastern Conference Semifinals.

 Head-to-head, Crosby’s Penguins have won three of the four all-time playoff series versus Ovechkin’s Capitals.
 Ovechkin has 15 goals and 33 points, while Crosby has 13 goals and 30 points.